Over-Approximation of Fluid Models: Over-Approximation Technique

-While Theorem~\ref{prop_lip} solves the problem from a theoretical point of view, it has to be noted that a numerical solution $\underline{p}$ of the Lipschitz continuous ODE system~(\ref{eq_opt_control}), (\ref{eq_opt_control_det}) is an approximation of the true analytical solution $p$.
-Hence, for any $\tilde{t}$ with $\psi_i(\tilde{t},p(\tilde{t})) \approx 0$, the computation of the optimal uncertainty $u_i(\tilde{t})$ is hindered by the numerical errors underlying the numerical ODE solver.
-The next crucial result addresses this issue by stating that for each such $\tilde{t}$ the choice of $u_i(\tilde{t})$ is not important.
+While Theorem~\ref{prop_lip} solves the problem from a theoretical point of view, it has to be noted that a numerical solution $\underline{p}$ of the Lipschitz continuous ODE system~(\ref{eq_opt_control}), (\ref{eq_opt_control_det}) is an approximation of the true solution $p$.
+Hence, for any $\tilde{t}$ with $\psi_i(\tilde{t},p(\tilde{t})) \approx 0$, the computation of the optimal uncertainty $u_i(\tilde{t})$ may be hindered by the numerical errors underlying the ODE solver.
+The next crucial result addresses this issue by stating that, essentially, for each such $\tilde{t}$ the choice of $u_i(\tilde{t})$ is not important.

 \begin{theorem} For any $\xi > 0$, it is possible to efficiently compute some $\zeta > 0$ such that the following holds.
 If $\fru \in \calU_{\calK \cup \cals}^\frb$ is such that for all $i \in \calK \cup \cals$ it holds that $\fru_i(t) = u^\ast_i(t,p(t))$ whenever $|\psi_i(t,p(t))| \geq \zeta$, then $|\pi_A^\fru(\tha) - \pi_A^\ast(\tha)| \leq \xi$, where $\pi_A^\fru$ and $\pi_A^\ast$ is the solution of~(\ref{eq_atomic_ode_with_uu}) and~(\ref{eq_opt}), respectively. \end{theorem}